Information on Access, Opportunity, and Belonging

 • ADVANCE provides professional development programs for postdoctoral students and faculty in STEM fields.

-The College of Arts and Sciences offers programing, scholarships and resources for students and faculty in order to foster, encourage and promote diversity.
+The College of Arts and Sciences offers programing, scholarships and resources for students and faculty in order to foster, encourage and promote participation by all in university experiences.

-Diversity & Multicultural Student Affairs provides leadership in building an inclusive campus climate that fosters mutual understanding among diverse groups and helps to support several student organizations.
+The Student Belonging Office provides leadership in building a campus climate that fosters mutual understanding among different groups and helps to support several student organizations.

 The Teaching and Learning Center provides weekly professional development sessions for educators.
-Many of these events include information about how to incorporate DEIB in the classroom, including their archived events and upcoming events.
+Many of these events include information about how to incorporate different perspectives, impartial evaluations, and not exclude others.